-" and the Emmy voters seem to agree.
+"The Unbreakable Kimmy Schmidt" The Tina Fey-produced comedy was called the "first great sitcom of the streaming era" and the Emmy voters seem to agree.
 Since premiering in 2015, the show has garnered 16 nominations.

 "Transparent" "Transparent" was -- and still is -- Amazon Prime's flagship show.
 In 2015, following its debut season, it won an unprecedented five Emmy awards, including Outstanding Directing in a Comedy Series for Jill Soloway and Outstanding Lead Actor in a Comedy for Jeffrey Tambor.
 The show has been a continuous staple at the Emmys since.

 "Grace and Frankie" 2015 was a big year for streaming services at the Emmys.
 "Grace and Frankie" was yet another Netflix series that earned nominations in major categories.
 The show has continued to be a consistent presence at the awards ever since -- specifically in acting categories.

 "Jessica Jones" The Marvel Netflix show became the first of the Defenders universe to get an Emmy win, for Outstanding Original Main Title Theme Music.

 "Master of None" The big addition at the 2016 Emmys was the Aziz Ansari-led comedy "Master of None."
 The Netflix series earned Ansari nominations for acting, writing and directing -- and a win for writing with his colleague Alan Yang.
 He'll get another shot in 2017 with more nominations in the same categories, including Outstanding Comedy Series.